 Art of the Cameroon Grassfields will feature headdresses, masks, prestige hats, royal stools and figural sculptures, and palace architectural elements from several of the Grassfields kingdoms.
 Highlights include two tsesah-rare examples of a type of headdress historically associated with Bandjoun, Batcham, and other kingdoms in the central Grassfields that epitomize the sculptural virtuosity of artists.
 When activated by dance, music, and ceremony, these objects represent the authority of religious and political leaders, powerful nobles, and heads of extended families.

 A mountainous and verdant area in western and northwestern Cameroon, the Grassfields region is recognized internationally for its innovative artists, who have been supported for centuries by the royal patronage of more than two hundred independent monarchies.
 While many kingdoms (chefferies) in the Grassfields date to the 17th century or earlier, others have been established more recently.
 Intense competition for prestige among rulers continues to drive the commissioning of elaborate and monumental forms of visual culture by the most revered artists and workshops.
 By the early 20th century, European colonization had thoroughly transformed the social fabric and political structures of the Grassfields.
 Entrepreneurial rulers and artists nevertheless seized on these profound changes to engage with the larger market of foreign traders, missionaries, colonial administrators, museum professionals, and artists.

 Youmbi's work underscores the vibrant living cultural heritage of the Grassfields and its ongoing transformation at the hands of contemporary rulers, ritual practitioners, and visual artists.
 He employs popular regional and international visual culture to explore histories of art, colonial legacies, and the futures of ceremonial and courtly art in the Grassfields.
 Bamileke-Duala Nyatti Ku'ngang Mask, 2019, from Youmbi's ongoing series Faces of Masks (Visages de masques), addresses colonial distinctions between traditional and contemporary art from the African continent.
-Celestial Thrones consists of five beaded wood transport thrones, typical of those commissioned by Grassfields rulers.
-Made available to the exhibition by their majesties Simeu David (Bapa Kingdom), Gabriel Ndjiemeni (Fondanti Kingdom), and Ngangoum Sylvestre (Balassié Kingdom), the artist, and Axis Gallery, NY, the thrones depict powerful and culturally symbolic animals-panther, buffalo, rhinoceros, elephant, and tortoise-and each throne is suspended above a mirrored pedestal and embellished with a proverb extolling humility and principled leadership.
+Celestial Thrones consists of five suspended beaded wood transport thrones typical of those commissioned by Grassfields rulers.
+Made available to the exhibition by their majesties Simeu David (Bapa Kingdom), Gabriel Ndjiemeni (Fondanti Kingdom), and Ngangoum Sylvestre (Balassié Kingdom), the artist, and Axis Gallery, NY, the thrones depict powerful and culturally symbolic animals-panther, buffalo, rhinoceros, elephant, and tortoise-and each throne is embellished with a proverb extolling humility and principled leadership.

 Art of the Cameroon Grassfields, A Living Heritage in Houston is curated by Paul R. Davis, Curator of Collections, The Menil Collection.
-Related Programs Menil programs are free and open to everyone.
-Learn more at menil.org/events.